-Below is a general list of costs for buying a home.
-We will always provide a specific list of your closing costs when we give you a Good Faith Estimate.
+Below you'll find a generic list of costs for buying a home.
+We will always provide a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs